rstudio/vetiver-r/README.md

-You can **version** and **share** your `vetiver_model()` by choosing a [pins](https://pins.rstudio.com) “board” for it, including a local folder, RStudio Connect, Amazon S3, and more.
+You can **version** and **share** your `vetiver_model()` by choosing a [pins](https://pins.rstudio.com) “board” for it, including a local folder, Posit Connect, Amazon S3, and more.

 ``` r
 library(pins)